Logo

 2. Consider a degree:

-• If you want a deeper understanding, consider a business intelligence degree Many degree providers offer flexible online programmes that let you study while working.
+• If you want a deeper understanding, consider a business degree.
+Many degree providers offer flexible online programmes that let you study while working.

 • Depending on the degree curriculum, you'll study data warehousing, BI methods, and analytics.